David Murray Cowie

-David Murray Cowie (November 19, 1872 – January 27, 1940) pioneered the salt iodization process in the U.S. He founded the pediatrics department at the University of Michigan and ran a private hospital in Ann Arbor which attracted wealthy patients.
+David Murray Cowie (November 19, 1872 – January 27, 1940) was a Canadian-American physician.
+He pioneered the salt iodization process in the U.S. He founded the pediatrics department at the University of Michigan and ran a private hospital in Ann Arbor which attracted wealthy patients.
 Cowie was concerned about the widespread problem of goiter in Michigan (nicknamed the "goiter belt" of America).

 Education and family life

-Cowie was born in 1872 in New Brunswick, Canada.
+Cowie was born on November 19, 1872, in New Brunswick, Canada.
 His grandfather was a doctor trained in Glasgow, Scotland.
 He went to Battle Creek College in 1892 before transferring to University of Michigan to study medicine.
-He took a second degree at University of Heidelberg in Germany in 1908.
+He took a second degree at the University of Heidelberg in Germany in 1908.
 In 1908 he married Anna Marion Cook who was also a doctor.

 Medical practice

-After medical school, Cowie was hired by University of Michigan as an assistant in internal medicine in 1896, working under George Dock on infectious diseases of children.
+After medical school, Cowie was hired by the University of Michigan as an assistant in internal medicine in 1896, working under George Dock on infectious diseases of children.
 He soon left to study in Germany.
 On his return he started the pediatrics department at the U-M Hospital.
 Within a few years he started a small private hospital as well.
 In 1918 he purchased a large house at 320 South Division in Ann Arbor to house a larger private hospital.
-In 1920 he was named the first Professor of Pediatrics at University of Michigan.
+In 1920 he was named the first professor of pediatrics at the University of Michigan.
 He was also a researcher, publishing around 100 articles on a variety of medical topics.
 His study of the issue of goiter in the Midwest would lead to one of his major accomplishments.